rahulhere223-ai/Striver-DSA-Journey/README.md

 1.find the first and last occurence of given number in a sorted array 2.count occurence of given number in a sorted array

+Day 11-
+1.Search in a rotated sorted array I
+2.Search in a rotated sorted array II
+3.Minimum element in a rotated sorted array